supercollider/supercollider/README.md

 License
 -------

-SuperCollider is free software available under Version 3 the GNU General Public License.
-See [COPYING](COPYING) for details.
+SuperCollider is a free software package available under Version 3 the GNU General Public License.
+See [COPYING](COPYING) for more details.